rj-riddhi/React/React Project/todo_list/README.md

 ✅ callback functions in two different files using props ✅ hooks and useState
 ✅ use of SpreadOperator (...)
-✅ use of slice method for deleting array from array
+✅ use of slice method for deleting element from array